HalynaPetrova/it_company_task_manager/README.md

-# it_company_task_manager
+# IT Company Task manager
-IT Company Task Service - the task manager, wich handles all possible problems during product development in the company team.
+IT Company Task Service is a task manager that solves all possible problems during product development in the company's team.

 ## Functionality

 **1. User registration**<br>